 Location: Chicago, IL

-Project Summary: This team is developing a mobile solar array for farms that uses tractors mounted on pontoon skis to tow two digitally controlled single-axis solar trackers.
-The trackers follow the sun’s movement to capture sunlight on solar panels.
+Project Summary: This team is developing a movable single-axis tracker solar array for farms that can be towed around rotating crop fields on its pontoon skis.
 The array’s mobility will help farmers rotate their cash crop and cover crop fields, improving soil health, income, and power generation.

 Transparent Polymer Barrier Films for PV